 - Toss shredded pork with sauce to coat.

-- Serve on a toasted roll with Cilantro Lime Slaw, Quick Pickled Red Onions and Radishes.
+- Serve on a toasted roll with coleslaw, pickled onions and radishes.

 Pulled pork will keep in the refrigerator for up to 4 days.
 Or vacuum seal and keep in the freezer for up to 3 months.